learn-co-curriculum/phase-3-hashketball/README.md

 1. Ensure you can read data out of the NDS with simple, basic `[]` calls
-2. Wrap basic code that "reaches into" the NDS in methods that have friendly human-names Wrap basic (or "First Order") methods into methods that do more ("Nth Order") and are human-brain-friendly (`list_snacks`)
+2. Wrap basic code that "reaches into" the NDS in methods that have friendly human-names.
+Wrap basic (or "First Order") methods into methods that do more ("Nth Order") and are human-brain-friendly (`list_snacks`)
-3. Be flexible work from what you have to where you want to go; or, work backwards; or, make a midpoint between what you have and what you need to have
+3. Be flexible; work from what you have to where you want to go; or, work backwards; or, make a midpoint between what you have and what you need to have